Malcolm Kennedy (footballer): Professional soldier

 He was in the second (1913) intake of cadets at Duntroon, announced on 13 January 1913.
 His Corps of Staff Cadets (CSC) number was 82.

 Britain's declaration of war on Germany on 4 August, meant that Australia was also at war.

 Due to the direct, personal representations of Lord Kitchener, the graduation of thirty of the cadets in the second intake, including Kennedy, were accelerated, and they were immediately given commissions as Lieutenants.

 Fifteen of the thirty R.M.C. graduates were allotted to the infantry, to serve under Colonel John Monash, and the other fifteen, including Kennedy and Robert Harold Nimmo (later, Lieutenant General Nimmo), were allotted to the Light Horse.

 It was announced in The Sydney Morning Herald of 24 March 1916, that Captain M.S.
 Kennedy of the Light Horse had "passed the course of instruction under the Defence Act for the rank of major".
 However his military record has no record of such training; it seems that there was a misunderstanding as his military record (p.
 14) shows that Kennedy "obtained "distinguished" pass at the School of Musketry Hythe, [and] also qualified in mechanism of the Lewis Gun" in February 1916.

+He lies buried at Dranoutre Military Cemetery in Belgium.

 Remembered

 His name appears with 41 others on a memorial honour board, displayed at Duntroon, commemorating the memory of the 42 graduates of the Royal Military College of Australia who died during their military service in the Great War. and the Greensborough District's War Memorial Cenotaph.

-At evensong on Friday 23 November, a memorial tablet dedicated to Malcolm Kennedy was unveiled by the Anglican Archbishop of Melbourne, Harrington Lees, on the eastern wall of St Paul's Cathedral, Melbourne.
+At evensong on Friday 23 November 1928, a memorial tablet dedicated to Malcolm Kennedy was unveiled by the Anglican Archbishop of Melbourne, Harrington Lees, on the eastern wall of St Paul's Cathedral, Melbourne.
 The tablet's inscription read: